IllyaMallon/SpermatozoaAnalysis/README.md

 ## Spermatozoa Analyzer

 Computer Vision-Based Sperm Tracking & Motility Analysis
 <br>Spermatozoa Analyzer is a computer vision-based tool for automated sperm tracking and motility analysis.
-Using OpenCV, TensorFlow, and Tkinter, it detects, tracks, and evaluates sperm movement from video, providing key fertility metrics (VCL, VSL, VAP, LIN, PPM). <br>Features real-time visualization, reporting, and UI-based calibration.
+Using OpenCV, TensorFlow, and Tkinter, it detects, tracks, and evaluates sperm movement from video, providing key fertility metrics (VCL, VSL, VAP,
+LIN, WOB, STR, BCF, ALH, PPM). <br>Features real-time visualization, reporting, and UI-based calibration.

 ## 🎥 Demo
 Below is a short demo of the Spermatozoa Analyzer in action: